casdoor/casdoor-raw-js-example/README.md

 npm start
 ```

-​	If there no problem in above steps , you can see the terminal console : ` server listen at http://localhost:8080`
+If there is no problem in above steps , you can see the terminal console : ` server listen at http://localhost:5000`

-​    You can press `Ctrl+C` and click this link , or input it to your browser.
+You can press `Ctrl+C` and click this link , or input it to your browser.

-​	Finally  , it runs in your browser look like below gif represented.
+Finally, it runs in your browser look like below gif represented.

 ![screenshot](screenshot.gif)